Commercial publishers, subsidy publishers, vanity publishers, self-publishing–what’s the difference?

 - A variety of other sneaky tactics.
 Some examples from Writer Beware’s complaint files: requiring authors to pay for publisher-sponsored conferences or lectures or “publicity opportunities”; requiring authors to sell ads that are bound into the company’s books; hawking company stock to authors, despite the lack of an appropriate license; requiring authors to hire the publisher’s staff to perform various services.
 The permutations are endless.

-Another option to consider: the many digital self-publishing services, which offer a straightforward and often much cheaper version of vanity publishing.
-Such services have their own problems (for a rundown on these, see the Print on Demand and Electronic Self-Publishing page), but there are services that are very cost-effective, and you’re much less likely to run into operations that want to rip you off.
+If you want to print-publish, there are many digital self-publishing services that offer a straightforward and often much cheaper version of vanity publishing.
+Such services have their own problems (for a rundown on these, see the Self-Publishing page), but there are services that are very cost-effective–or even free–and you’re much less likely to run into operations that want to rip you off.

-You can also self-publish electronically, with no upfront costs at all, via one of the several free options available: either direct-to-ebook-reading-device (such as Amazon’s Kindle Direct Publishing program) or via an aggregator such as Smashwords that makes your ebook avialable across a variety of platforms.
+You can also self-publish electronically, with no upfront costs at all, via one of the several free options available: either direct-to-ebook-reading-device (such as Amazon’s Kindle Direct Publishing program) or via an aggregator such as Smashwords that makes your ebook available across a variety of platforms.
 Ebooks are currently the fastest growth market in publishing, and some self-published authors are realizing significant success, primarily via the Kindle.
-Again, there’s more info on the Print on Demand and Electronic Self-Publishing page.
+Again, there’s more info on the Self-Publishing page.

-One last comment: if you’re thinking of turning to vanity/subsidy publishing because you can’t find a good agent, or are fed up with receiving rejections from large publishing houses, consider approaching reputable independent publishers instead.
-These publishers often don’t require authors to be agented.
-They can produce excellent-quality books, and may give you personal attention you wouldn’t get from the majors.
-The tradeoff is less distribution clout and smaller marketing budgets–but a book published by an established commercial independent can be as credible a writing credit as a book published by one of the big houses, and a reasonable way to begin a writing career.
+One last comment: if your goal is traditional publication, and you’re thinking of turning to vanity/subsidy publishing because you can’t find an agent or have tried larger publishers without success, consider approaching reputable small presses first.
+These publishers often don’t require authors to be agented; they can produce excellent-quality books, and may give you personal attention you wouldn’t get from the majors.
+The tradeoff is less distribution clout and smaller marketing budgets–but a book published by a good small press can be as credible a writing credit as a book published by one of the big houses, and a reasonable way to begin a writing career.

 - Order a couple of the publisher’s books, so you can assess quality.
 Does the interior formatting look professional?
 Are all the pages in order?
 Is the cover art attractive?
 Are the books sturdy?
 Did the order process go off without a hitch?

-- Contact writers who’ve used the publisher’s services (other than those you’ve been given as references).
+- Contact writers who’ve used the publisher’s services.
 Are they happy with the quality of the books?
 Did they receive the services they paid for?
 Do buyers have any trouble getting hold of the books?
 Have there been any broken promises?

 - Research the publisher.
 Have there been complaints?
-Is it in financial trouble?
 If there are problems, a thorough Internet search can often turn them up.
+A good place to check is the Bewares, Recommendations, and Background Check forum of the Absolute Write Water Cooler.
 And you can always contact Writer Beware.

 - Have a knowledgeable person look over the contract.
 Vanity publishers’ contracts, which usually aren’t negotiable, can include unpleasant clauses and hidden fees.
 (Note: if you use a lawyer, be sure to find one who has experience with publishing contracts, which include terms and clauses not found in other kinds of contracts.)

-- Make sure the publisher that distributes through at least one wholesaler such as Ingram or Baker & Taylor.
-That way, the books will be available through online booksellers, and even if your books aren’t stocked in bookstores, people will at least be able to order them.
+- Make sure the publisher distributes through at least one wholesaler, such as Ingram or Baker & Taylor.
+That way, the books will be available through online booksellers, and even if your books aren’t carried in bookstores, people will at least be able to order them.

 - Don’t take the publisher’s promises at face value.
 If the publisher says it has an arrangement with a distributor, make sure it’s telling the truth.
-If there are promises of marketing, ask for sample catalogues, ads, publicity releases and so on, so you check their quality (vanity publishers often produce very unprofessional marketing materials).
+If there are marketing promises, ask for samples (vanity publishers often produce very unprofessional marketing materials).
 Never rely on verbal promises that aren’t included in the contract.

 Always approach vanity/subsidy publishers with caution.
 If you encounter any of the following, be suspicious:

-- A vanity/subsidy publisher that poses as a small press or traditional publisher.
-A publisher that doesn’t present itself honestly at the outset is probably not a publisher that will treat you honestly in the long run.
+- A vanity/subsidy publisher that poses as a real publisher.
+Many vanity publishers don’t mention their fees on their websites or in their publicity materials; authors find out that money is due only after submitting.
+The idea is to entice authors who wouldn’t normally submit to a fee-charging publisher, and may find an actual publication offer hard to refuse, even if a fee is attached.
+But a publisher that doesn’t present itself honestly at the outset is probably not a publisher that will treat you honestly in the long run.

 - A claim to share costs.
 See above.
-As noted in the “Definitions” section, this is usually exaggeration at best and a lie at worst.
+As noted in the “Definitions” section, this is an exaggeration at best and a lie at worst.

 - A referral from a literary agency or freelance editor.
 Reputable literary agents and freelance editors don’t work with fee-based publishers.
 Period.
 Those who do are either receiving a kickback from the publisher, own the publisher themselves (possibly under another name), or are incompetent.
 Whatever the reason, it’s bad news for you.

 - A promise (stated or implied) of a profit.
-Some vanity/subsidy publishers provide nicely-formatted “Sample Sales Projection” sheets showing how you can make thousands of dollars if your first printing sells out.
+Some vanity/subsidy publishers provide nicely-formatted sample sales projections showing how you can make thousands of dollars by selling X number of books.
 In fact, for the reasons outlined above, it’s extremely difficult even to break even on a vanity-published book.
 An ethical vanity/subsidy publisher won’t promise profits; in fact, it will warn you at the outset that vanity-published books rarely recoup authors’ investments.

 - Obfuscation or refusal of reasonable requests for information.
 You’re paying for the service, so you have the right to have all your questions answered fully, honestly, and promptly.
 If a vanity/subsidy publisher refuses to provide you with references, or hedges about details such as contract arrangements, production schedules, marketing, and so on, be suspicious.